Uniforms and insignia of the Sturmabteilung: Origins of SA titles (1921–1923)

 In 1923, the SA was disbanded after the failed Munich Beer Hall Putsch.
-The group was refounded two years later in 1925.
+The group was re-founded two years later in 1925.

 Early SA rank insignia (1924–1929)

-From 1923 to 1925, the SA did not officially exist since Adolf Hitler had been imprisoned for his actions in the Munich Putsch and the Nazi Party banned in Germany.
+From 1923 to 1925, the SA did not officially exist since Hitler had been imprisoned for his actions in the Munich Putsch and the Nazi Party banned in Germany.
 Underground cells of SA men did continue to meet in secret, including one run by an SA leader named Gerhard Roßbach.
 It was Roßbach who effectively invented the "Nazi brownshirt" uniform since, during Roßbach's Austrian exile in 1924, a large store of military surplus brown denim shirts intended for tropical uniforms in East Africa, which were originally bought in 1921, was taken over by the Schill Youth in Germany.
 The "Schill Sportversand" then became the main supplier for the SA brown shirts.

 In 1925, the SA was re-founded as part of the new Nazi Party which Hitler had put together following his release from prison.
-The reborn SA then received its first formal uniform regulations and also began using the first recognizable system of rank insignia.
+The reborn SA then received its first formal uniform regulations and also began using the first recognisable system of rank insignia.

 Along with a brown shirt uniform, SA members would wear swastika armbands with a kepi cap.
 Originally, the SA used its pre-1923 rank titles, but this changed in 1926 when local SA units began to be grouped into larger regiment sized formations known as Standarten.
 Each SA regiment was commanded by a senior SA officer called a Standartenführer.
 At the same time, to differentiate from the SA rank and file, senior SA officers began to wear oak leaves on their collars to signify their authority.
 Under this system, a Standartenführer wore one oak leaf, an Oberführer two oak leaves, and the Supreme SA Commander wore three.
 The lower ranks of SA-Führer and SA-Mann still wore no insignia.